-To improve the security, PGP Keys or S/MIME Certificates can be used for encryption of emails.
+To improve the security, PGP Keys or S/MIME Certificates encryption can be enabled.

 Let' s continue with users, but you might need to add some Groups and/or Roles to the system first.
 It is recommended to create new groups for each main queues.
 There are some groups in your OTRS, but no roles are defined by default.
 You can add roles, if needed, and you can set the Roles Groups relations.